 While these two dressings are similar in look and texture, there are a few key differences.

 French dressing typically refers to a dressing with an oil-and-vinegar base with hints of mustard and seasonings.
 The store-bought versions are usually creamy and have a light orange in color.

 On the other hand, Catalina dressing tends to be thinner and has a bold red hue.
 And though it also has an oil-and-vinegar base, the sweet flavor has hints of tomato and the spices aren’t as potent.

-How do you make Catalina dressing?
+How to make Catalina dressing

 Step 1 – Put all of the following ingredients in a bowl (if using a hand mixer) or in the bowl of your food processor: canola oil, ketchup, sugar, red wine vinegar, onion powder, paprika, Worcestershire sauce, salt, and pepper.

 Step 2 – Mix ingredients thoroughly, until the oil is incorporated with the other ingredients.
 I typically keep mixing until the sauce appears thickened and bubbles begin to form while mixing.